hypemarks/tint-privacy-policy/policy.md

 #### Data we collect on our customer's behalf about social media users

 Our customers use the search and filtering features of our services to discover social media content that they may wish to use as part of their marketing efforts.
-These features capture the personal data of the individual who posts the content to the extent this information is part of the published post (such as the poster’s name or user name/handle on the platform, profile picture and other identifiers), and any personal information that may be part of the content of the post (such as images, location).
-We capture the same kind of information that is part of posted comments to the original post, and we capture expressions of sentiment, such as likes and retweets.
-Please note that we do not capture any social media information in violation of any user privacy settings.
+These features capture the published personal data of the individual who posts the content (such as the poster’s name or user name/handle on the platform, profile picture and other identifiers), and any personal information that may be part of the content of the post (such as images, location).
+If there are comments to the post, we capture the commenters’ published personal data and any personal information that is part of the content of the comment.
+We capture expressions of sentiment on the post and comments, such as likes and retweets.
+We do not capture any social media information in violation of any user privacy settings.
 Our service includes a feature that allows our customers to message the social media user for permissions to use the post, so we may also capture additional personal data as part of that communication if the social media user volunteers the information as part of their response.

 #### Combinations of data collected using different methods